orosz-attila/Movie-Recommender/README.md

 <ol >
     <li style='text-align: justify;'>streamlit_app.py: contains the codes which runs on Streamlit</li>
-    <li style='text-align: justify;'>functions.py: contains the codes of all the functions for data transformation and the function for recommendation using the SVD algorythm of SurPRISE</li>
+    <li style='text-align: justify;'>functions_svd.py: contains the codes of all the functions for data transformation and the function for recommendation using the SVD algorythm of SurPRISE</li>
-    <li style='text-align: justify;'>customize.py: contains the codes for CSS and HTML customization</li>
+    <li style='text-align: justify;'>config.py: contains the codes for CSS and HTML customization</li>
 </ol>

 ## Requirements / Installation

+Coming soon..

 ## How to us it?

+Coming soon..

 ## Data and other sources
 <ul >